-- 1. Elementary Students are not allowed to date. - 2.
-Dating between Middle School Students and High School Students is prohibited. - 3.
-Students are only allowed to date others who are close to their age (within 48 months). - 4.
+- Elementary Students are not allowed to date.
+Students are only allowed to date others who are close to their age (within 48 months). - 3.
 Students who are above 18 years of age may date students younger than 18 years of age, but will be made aware of the potential legal ramifications of engaging in sexual activity as defined above.